sidchn/Some-CTF-challenges/README.md

 # CTF-Warmup-Challenges
-Some warmup level ctf challenges.
+Some begineer level ctf challenges.

+If you need a hint you can contact me on twitter @sidchn_20